 - Usage: Heavy industrial use may require more frequent maintenance than residential applications.

-UAE-Specific Maintenance Tips
+DUBAI-Specific Maintenance Tips

 - Desert Conditions: Use sand-resistant coatings and filters in HVAC systems to protect against abrasion.